 What are the common trigger points for conflict in marriage–the real causes of conflict?

-So let’s look at that today–trigger points as causes of conflict.
+Let’s look at trigger points as causes of conflict.

 My mother was often stressed with her family as a teenager, especially on Sunday mornings.
 Her parents were not the most organized, and Sunday mornings were hectic.
 My grandfather was a pastor, and he was always missing something–his keys, his tie.
 My grandmother could never find her glasses.
 And they would yell and run trying to get out the door.
 My mother, meanwhile, would be all ready.
 She had to teach Sunday School, and she had to get going.
 But invariably she was late because her parents were late.

 So eventually she stopped waiting and decided that on Sundays she would take the bus to church.
 It took a lot longer than the car ride, but it was a lot less stressful, and she could make sure that she wasn’t late.